 We went back to the dive center, and after a hot shower and lunch, sat down to give a lengthy exam.
 With this final hurdle out of the way, Aanchal and I were certified scuba divers!!

-Day 4: Fun dives
+Day 4 at Havelock, Andaman islands: Fun dives

-With an extra day in hand, we had decided to log in two more fun dives to practice all the skills taught to us so far.
+With an extra day in hand, we had decided to log in two more fun dives to practice skills taught to us so far.
 Our ferry back to Port Blair was in the afternoon and we checked out of our rooms before leaving for the dives.

 The meteorological department repeated its cyclone warning and didn’t give the boat passengers permission to go outside the harbor.
 So our first dive as PADI certified divers was again at the Pilot Reef, this time with another divemaster.
 A leopard shark has been spotted at this site a day earlier and we were hopeful.
 Our first part of the dive went in searching for this shark, but no luck.